 If you upload a legacy Employee Deduction file that contains a deduction that’s mapped to HSA_COMBINED in the Payroll Deduction Codes wizard, Activate shows the code in the Payroll Comparison report against an aggregated row for all HSA deductions for that employee in the Dayforce pay run.

-This question shows if you selected Yes to the question Will you import data from your legacy system for comparison?.
+This question shows if you selected Yes to the Will you import data from your legacy system for comparison? question.

 Enter the maximum amount of variance for filtering comparison results between the legacy system and Dayforce.
 This field defaults to $.50.